Moussaoui-Youssef/Medical-Data-Visualizer/README.md

 ### Assignment

-In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
+In this project, We will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.

 #### Data description

 The rows in the dataset represent patients and the columns represent information like body measurements, results from various blood tests, and lifestyle choices.
-You will use the dataset to explore the relationship between cardiac disease, body measurements, blood markers, and lifestyle choices.
+We will use the dataset to explore the relationship between cardiac disease, body measurements, blood markers, and lifestyle choices.

 File name: medical_examination.csv